davestearns/tutorials/src/authentication.md

 In the [HTTP](http.md) tutorial, I discussed how its [stateless](http.md#stateless-protocol) nature is a classic software tradeoff---it enables good things like horizontal scaling, but it also makes things like authenticated sessions more difficult to support.
 In this tutorial I will show you how to support authenticated sessions over HTTP, which is actually a specific case of a more general problem: secure authorization tokens.

 > [!IMPORTANT]
-> This tutorial assumes you have a basic understanding of cryptographic hashing and digital signatures.
-If you don't, please read the [intro to cryptography](crypto.md) tutorial first.
+> This tutorial assumes you have a basic understanding of HTTP, cryptographic hashing, and digital signatures.
+If you don't, please read the [HTTP](http.md) and [Intro to Cryptography](crypto.md) tutorials first.

 ## Sessions

 Under the hood, HTTP is a stateless protocol, but that's not your typical user experience on the web.
-When you use social media, or shop online, or pay bills electronically, you sign-in once, and then perform multiple operations as that authenticated user.
+When you use social media, shop online, or pay bills electronically, you sign-in once, and then perform multiple operations as that authenticated user.
 You don't have to provide your credentials every time you do something that interacts with the server.

 This implies that you have some sort of authenticated session with the server, but if HTTP is stateless, how is that possible?
 If your sign-in request went to one [downstream server](building-blocks.md#load-balancers-and-api-gateways), but your subsequent request went to a different server, how does that different server know who you are?

-Although we can't keep any state on the server related to the network connection, we can pass something back and forth between the client and the servers.
-This value is effectively a key to session state stored in a server-side database or cache, encoded into a secure token.
-The flow goes like this:
+Although we can't keep any state on the server related to the network connection, we can pass something back and forth on that connection.
+This value is the ID of a session state record stored in our database (or cache) that all of our API servers can load when needed.
+That ID is bundled together with a [digital signature](crypto.md#digital-signatures) into a session token, which protects it against tampering.

+The typical sign-in flow goes like this:

 [![](https://mermaid.ink/img/pako:eNp1Uj1z6jAQ_Cuaqw3PJtgYTYYmNKnTZdwI6TCaYMnRRxLC8N_fCXAIA3EjS7t7qz3dHqRVCBw8vkc0EpdatE50jWH09cIFLXUvTGCSCc-ethpNuAV9Al_QfaC7BVUClyKIlfB4guVosfCced2akTbsU4fN48r9W0iHigy02PoT0RNRceZQUBUpbRzc1ehU4nxIDGmduogIosvo9Y79qnn0aNGgEwGZR--1Nex5eeX16fQVeBQJo5gPpLpyuJSiIKh-RMG-oRmYRJUpge-t8XjJeoc8tCWuTs-RYtHqw1GQlPctfsf9gzA08QxfN3HQ3CYUMWys09843OS2Yu_0R-oBJbTRSYn3g0MGHbpOaEXTtk-cBsIGO2yA06_CtYjb0EBjDkQlX_uyMxJ4cBEzcDa2G-BrekTaxV6R43lUf05bl2qf-WgUuqc0GsCns1kGNIqv1nYDgbbA9_AFvJgX43xaTiZlXuTzuqyqDHbA63Jcl9NZnVcPVVUVeXnI4PtYIB_P5g_ErOq6mJQETQ__AfOuErk?type=png)](https://mermaid.live/edit#pako:eNp1Uj1z6jAQ_Cuaqw3PJtgYTYYmNKnTZdwI6TCaYMnRRxLC8N_fCXAIA3EjS7t7qz3dHqRVCBw8vkc0EpdatE50jWH09cIFLXUvTGCSCc-ethpNuAV9Al_QfaC7BVUClyKIlfB4guVosfCced2akTbsU4fN48r9W0iHigy02PoT0RNRceZQUBUpbRzc1ehU4nxIDGmduogIosvo9Y79qnn0aNGgEwGZR--1Nex5eeX16fQVeBQJo5gPpLpyuJSiIKh-RMG-oRmYRJUpge-t8XjJeoc8tCWuTs-RYtHqw1GQlPctfsf9gzA08QxfN3HQ3CYUMWys09843OS2Yu_0R-oBJbTRSYn3g0MGHbpOaEXTtk-cBsIGO2yA06_CtYjb0EBjDkQlX_uyMxJ4cBEzcDa2G-BrekTaxV6R43lUf05bl2qf-WgUuqc0GsCns1kGNIqv1nYDgbbA9_AFvJgX43xaTiZlXuTzuqyqDHbA63Jcl9NZnVcPVVUVeXnI4PtYIB_P5g_ErOq6mJQETQ__AfOuErk)